Young Environmentalists Program

 APPLY FOR YOUNG ENVIRONMENTALISTS!

 • This program is geared towards students aged 12-15, but students outside of this age range will be considered as well.
+Email glenn@alchemyartcenter.com with any questions!

-• Applicants must have experience or interest in drawing, painting, writing, sculpture, photography, or any creative expression.
+• Applicants must have experience or interest in drawing, painting, writing, sculpture, photography, performance/theater, or any creative expression.

 • Applicants must have an interest in our environment.